Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Proof of Theorem

 \begin{IEEEbiography}[{ }]{Xingyun Fu} received the B.S. degree in Control Science and Engineering, in 2020, from the Department of Automation, Tsinghua University, Beijing, China, where he is currently pursuing the Ph.D. degree in Control Science and Engineering.
 His research interests include reinforcement learning and data-driven control. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Keyou You}(SM'17) received the B.S. degree in Statistical Science from Sun Yat-sen University, Guangzhou, China, in 2007 and the Ph.D. degree in Electrical and Electronic Engineering from Nanyang Technological University (NTU), Singapore, in 2012.
-After briefly working as a Research Fellow at NTU, he joined Tsinghua University in Beijing, China where he is now a tenured Associate Professor in the Department of Automation.
-He held visiting positions at Politecnico di Torino, Hong Kong University of Science and Technology, University of Melbourne and etc. His current research interests include networked control systems, distributed optimization and learning, and their applications.
+After briefly working as a Research Fellow at NTU, he joined Tsinghua University in Beijing, China, where he is now a full professor in the Department of Automation.
+He held visiting positions at Politecnico di Torino, Hong Kong University of Science and Technology, University of Melbourne and etc. His research interests include data-driven control, networked control systems, distributed optimization and learning, and their applications.

 Dr. You received the Guan Zhaozhi award at the 29th Chinese Control Conference in 2010 and the ACA (Asian Control Association) Temasek Young Educator Award in 2019.
-He received the National Science Fund for Excellent Young Scholars in 2017.
-He is currently an Associate Editor for the IEEE Transactions on Control of Network Systems, IEEE Transactions on Cybernetics, IEEE Control Systems Letters (L-CSS), Systems \& Control Letters. \end{IEEEbiography}
+He has received the National Science Fund for Distinguished Young Scholars in 2023.
+He is currently an Associate Editor for Automatica, IEEE Transactions on Control of Network Systems, and IEEE Transactions on Cybernetics. \end{IEEEbiography}